-On July 27, 2020, Les Echos published a column entitled “Une forêt cultivée est une forêt en bonne santé” (“A cultivated forest is a healthy forest”) co-signed Vincent Lefort, President of the Syndicat des Mérandiers de France (French Syndicate of Stave Makers), and Jean-Luc Sylvain, President of the Fédération des Tonneliers de France (French Federation of Coopers barrel makers?).
+On July 27, 2020, French newspaper Les Echos published a column entitled “Une forêt cultivée est une forêt en bonne santé” (“A cultivated forest is a healthy forest”) co-signed Vincent Lefort, President of the Syndicat des Mérandiers de France (French Syndicate of Stave Makers), and Jean-Luc Sylvain, President of the Fédération des Tonneliers de France (French Federation of Coopers barrel makers?).
 In my opinion, the piece contains inaccuracies and even untruths, which have prompted me to write this critical review.

 Before I start, though, I would like to assure the two co-authors that stave makers and coopers have my deepest sympathy.
 I do not see any shame in using oak wood to make barrels, nor do I consider that the maturing of great wines serves only to satisfy futile pleasures.
 These are civilizational traits of a cultural heritage that deserves the utmost respect.
 Rather, my criticism will focus on aspects relating to the trees and the forests themselves.